billtlee/substrate-developer-hub.github.io/docs/tutorials/add-contracts-pallet.md

 > Experienced developers who truly prefer to skip that tutorial, you may install the node template
 > according to the instructions in its readme.

+## Compiling Substrate

+Once the prerequisites are installed, you can use Git to clone the Substrate Developer Hub Node Template, which serves as a good starting point for building on Substrate.

+1. Clone the Node Template (version `v2.0.1`).

+    ```bash
+    git clone -b v2.0.1 --depth 1 https://github.com/substrate-developer-hub/substrate-node-template
+    ```

+2. Get the v2.0.1 tag and initialize your WebAssembly build environment

+    ```bash
+    cd substrate-node-template
+    git checkout tags/v2.0.1
+    make init
+    ```

+3. Compile the Node Template

+    ```bash
+    cargo build --release
+    ```

+The time required for the compilation step depends on the hardware you're using.
+Don't wait before moving on.

 ## File Structure